 Ideastream Public Media Copyright Infringement Claim Policy

-If you are a copyright owner or an agent of the owner and believe that any content posted on the ideastream.org, wviz.org, wcpn.org or wclv.org websites infringes upon your copyright(s), you may submit a notification pursuant to the Digital Millennium Copyright Act (“DMCA”) by providing our Copyright Agent (identified below) with the following information in writing (see 17 U.S.C 512(c)(3) for further details):
+If you are a copyright owner or an agent of the owner and believe that any content posted on the ideastream.org, wviz.org, wcpn.org, wclv.org or statenews.org websites infringes upon your copyright(s), you may submit a notification pursuant to the Digital Millennium Copyright Act (“DMCA”) by providing our Copyright Agent (identified below) with the following information in writing (see 17 U.S.C 512(c)(3) for further details):

 - Identify the copyrighted work claimed to have been infringed, or, if multiple copyrighted works are covered by a single notification, a representative list of such works on our site;

 - Describe where the allegedly infringing content is located on our site (e.g., the link);